koyo-miyamura/elixir_phoenix_docker/non_mac_with_livebook/README.md

 You can access following url and develop Phoenix application! http://localhost:4000/

-And you can access following url and use livebook as a powerful tool for development! http://localhost:8080/
+And you can access following url and use `Livebook` as a powerful tool for development! http://localhost:8080/